Brand-new tool to deliver innovation: Orbit methodology

 How does it work?

 Our Orbit Tool maps the four different phases in an innovation process: ideation, feasibility, pilot and product represented by different circles.
 In each phase, it’s important to go through all the required stages: analysis & design, development and testing.
 Each one comes with a clearly defined scope, budget, timing, effort and set of deliverables.
 You will notice the stages vary in length depending on which circle you are in e.g. analysis is very important and thus longer in the feasibility phase than when you are ready to launch.
-Every stage ends with a review moment or gate represented by a dot.
+Every stage ends with a review moment or gate before proceeding to the next one.

 1. The ideation phase